Who is Dean Plocher, the new Missouri House majority leader?

 Like most of his fellow Republicans, Plocher was highly critical of the 2018 amendment.
 He was a key early sponsor of repeal legislation, and chaired the committee that ultimately approved the language that went on the ballot in November.

 His critics accused Republicans of attempting to overturn the will of the people and enact a new system solely designed to solidify GOP control of the General Assembly for years to come.
-They argue that by opening the door to excluding non-voters, specifically children and non-citizens, from the population used to draw districts, the amendment tilts the political scales toward older, whiter, more rural areas of the state.
+They argued that by opening the door to excluding nonvoters, specifically children and noncitizens, from the population used to draw districts, the amendment tilts the political scales toward older, whiter, more rural areas of the state.

 Plocher, however, said his main concern was ensuring legislative districts were as compact as possible, fearing that in trying to ensure districts were competitive the nonpartisan plan would create sprawling new legislative districts.